Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 Create a user name and password which will be stored in the database with a password hash for security.

-Add your favourite piece with some prompted information, and a link to listen to teh piece/work, to be displayed in the browse section
+Add your favourite piece with some prompted information, and a link to listen to the piece/work, to be displayed in the browse section carousel

  - Read

 The Browse page reads and displays all infomation in the works collection, gathers descriptive information from the genres collection, and displays edit/delete buttons to the admin or the user who originally created the related work.

+For the Admin, the composers page has a list of all composers in the database.

  - Update

 Pieces can be edited by the admin, or the same user that created them.
 All 'work' information can be updated.

+The admin can edit composer information, adding an image or correctine spelling issues which could lead to duplicates of a composer.

  - Delete

 A user who created a work, or the admin can delete said work.
-They will be prompted with a dropdown button to ensure they did not hit delete by accident.
+They will be redirected to an 'are you sure you want to delete "X work"' page to ensure they do not accidentally delete anything.

+The admin can delete composers from the composer page.
+This is handy incase someone creates a duplicate by misspelling.
+Similarly they will be redirected to an 'are you sure you want to delete "X composer"' page.

 # Execution